ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/attachments/get-attachment.dotnet.markdown

-﻿# Operations : Attachments : How to get an attachment?
+﻿# Operations : Attachments : How to Get an Attachment

-This operation is used to get attachment from document.
+This operation is used to get an attachment from a document.

 ## Syntax